Stock Market Data: Best Stock Market Databases & Datasets

 Stock exchanges use abbreviated names of the stocks and shares up for trading instead of their full names.
 This shortened version is called the ‘ticker symbol’.
 Financial market data and stock market data vendors can list the ticker symbols for various assets of interest.
 These ticker symbols then correspond to the company listed on the stock exchange.
 A stocks database can then provide further stock market analytics, such as:

-Total Revenue – Total revenue tells you about how much the company earned in a particular period of time.
+Total Revenue – This tells you about how much the company earned in a particular period of time.

-Total Liabilities – Total liabilities will tell you about how much the company owes to public investors or to other firms at a given time.
+Total Liabilities – These will tell you about how much the company owes to public investors or to other firms at any given time.